frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 family---such tenderness around me, such charity---and yet I don\'t get the message.
 What a tragedy!

-This parable helps us to look into the depths of the heart of man, into the depths of the hearts of God\'s children.
+This parable helps us to look into the depths of the heart of man, depths of the hearts of God\'s children.
 See what we\'re all like on the inside.

 This older son becomes the example to avoid.
 The younger son is the one to imitate.
 The older son is detestable, but yet God still loves him.
 He